henrywu2019/BentoML/docs/source/guides/helm.rst

     🎉  Opening service default/gamma-service in default browser...
     ❗  Because you are using a Docker driver on darwin, the terminal needs to be open to run it.

 Woo!
-You now have a `YataiService` instance running on a local K8s cluster :) To cleanup, run `helm uninstall gamma-service` then `minikube stop`.
+You now have a `GammaService` instance running on a local K8s cluster :) To cleanup, run `helm uninstall gamma-service` then `minikube stop`.

-Keep reading for more info on configuring `YataiService` using Helm.
+Keep reading for more info on configuring `GammaService` using Helm.

 Custom Values
 ~~~~~~~~~~~~~

-To deploy a `YataiService` instance with a PostgreSQL DB instance within the cluster, developers can use the custom values found in `helm/YataiService/values.yaml`.
-If this doesn't match the your needs, feel free to create your own custom values files to configure `YataiService` in a way that works for you/your company.
+To deploy a `GammaService` instance with a PostgreSQL DB instance within the cluster, developers can use the custom values found in `helm/GammaService/values.yaml`.
+If this doesn't match the your needs, feel free to create your own custom values files to configure `GammaService` in a way that works for you/your company.

 To tell Helm to use these custom values,

 .. code-block:: bash

-    $ cd helm && helm install -f YataiService/values/postgres.yaml --dry-run --debug gamma-service YataiService
+    $ cd helm && helm install -f GammaService/values/postgres.yaml --dry-run --debug gamma-service GammaService

     NAME: gamma-service
     LAST DEPLOYED: Tue Aug 11 22:39:12 2020